Still spots available for our fall campout Sept 26-28!

 Yes.
 Scouts are asked to attend all pack and den meetings they are able.
 However, if you have to miss a pack meeting, den meeting, or event due to a conflict that is ok!
 Most Scout requirements can be completed at home with an adult's signature.
 The den leader will provide information on how to make up any missing requirements.

+All Scouts participate in pack meetings and most events, so friends and siblings in different grades can participate together.
+Dens are different.
 Dens are first organized by grade level.
 Friends or siblings who are not in the same grade cannot be placed in the same den, as the rank requirements and program are designed based on specific ages.
-All Scouts participate in pack meetings and most events, so friends and siblings in different grades can participate together.
+For Scouts whose age may not match traditional school year ages, please see the BSA policy here.

 At this time our dens are mixed-gender ("family dens").
 The Cub Scouts program is equivalent for and welcoming to all genders.